danielmichaeldonatusdmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 13= that changes the group owner to school for the file hello task 14= that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. task 15= that changes the owner and the group owner of _hello to vincent and staff respectively.
+task 13= that changes the group owner to school for the file hello task 14= that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. task 15= that changes the owner and the group owner of _hello to vincent and staff respectively. task 16= that changes the owner of the file hello to betty only if it is owned by the user guillaume